 Getting the right balance of whitespace on your website across all devices, browsers and screen sizes can really amplify your content.
 Any padding or margin settings you implement on the desktop version of your school website mustn’t be lost when a user switches to a mobile device, for example.

 It’s also vital that any padding or margin settings look good on all devices to ensure a consistent experience.
 Unfortunately, there isn’t a rule of thumb for the exact amount of white space or margin size; it’s very much based on a site-by-site review.

 How Juniper Education can help you build a responsive website

 The biggest takeaway for schools is that people access the internet in a wide variety of ways and use many device types.
 Therefore, modern websites cannot be designed primarily around a single viewing experience; they can’t even have just one mobile and one desktop experience.
 Instead, sites need to be built in a way that automatically adapts to the needs of any device type and screen size.

 If your school is looking to redesign its website, we highly recommend you choose a provider who will consider the needs of responsive design and think about how your site prioritises its layout on smaller devices.

-We recognise the importance of this for schools, so every single site we create features a fully responsive design as standard, if you are considering a redesign then get in touch on 01636 616 640 and speak to one of our experts.
+We recognise this importance for schools, so every single site we create features a fully responsive design as standard.